 The 304 respondents that participated in the 2025 survey are spread across 25 countries and grouped into five geographical regions: Asia-Pacific (APAC), Europe, Middle East and Africa, Latin America and the Caribbean, and North America (see Figure 2).
 Regions with higher levels of EHS spend – North America and Europe – constitute a larger percentage of surveyed EHS decision-makers.
 The North American region – Canada, Mexico and US – accounts for 27% of respondents, while Europe comprises 31%.
 The Asia-Pacific region – which includes Australia, China, India, Indonesia, Japan and Korea– accounts for 19% of survey respondents.

-(Figure 1)
+Figure 1.

-(Figure 2)
+Figure 2.

-Service providers can help firms realize the potential of its EHS digital ecosystem
+Service providers can help firms realize the potential of their EHS digital ecosystems

 Alongside software, firms often leverage EHS service providers.
 These are consulting firms that provide numerous capabilities such as the implementation of EHS software, initiatives to help implement best practices and improve client firms’ programmes and technical expertise regarding challenging EHS processes.
 These organizations can range from smaller specialists with niche capabilities, to broader firms that operate across various business functions on a global scale.